10 Ways AAC Can Help Improve Slurred Speech in Dysarthria

 The better a listener can understand a speaker, the higher their estimation of the person’s abilities.5 When dysarthric speakers use speech supplementation, they are showing that they are trying to help their listeners understand while making themselves easier to understand.
 Everybody wins!

-AlphaTopics – AAC is an app for iPhone and iPad, so it may be socially more acceptable than a laminated paper board.
+AlphaTopics – AAC is an app, so it may be socially more acceptable than a laminated paper board.
 When a listener sees the speaker using a high-tech device, they may also recognize more quickly that the person is intelligent and capable.

 5) Faster than typing whole messages